bendtherules/bendtherules.github.com/posts/function-name-binding.md

 	// Creates only one variable called `someVar`
 	// But function.name is `someName`

-	// B. not stored in any variable, like IIFE
+	// B. not stored in any variable, ex - IIFE
 	(function hello(){})()
 	(function hello(){}).name // "hello"
 	// This DOES NOT create any local variable (aka name binding)